worikgh/120Proof/README.md

 The MIDI interfaces must be defined.
 Currently there are two input instruments in use, and two possible sinks for MIDI to use to create initial audio.
-The connections are definied in a file that is read by `./InitialiseMidi` after the audio generators set up.
+The connections are definied in a file that is read by `InitialiseMidi` after the audio generators set up.

 The two MIDI controllers are: